cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 Data science isn't a new thing.
 I know, this is a brave statement and a deep conclusion.
-Forgiving its obviousness and pith, I actually mean that most organizations are already doing and have been doing for years one of the core *things* people talk about as data science: developing insights on their data.
+Forgiving its obviousness and pith, I actually mean that most organizations are already doing and have been doing for years one of the core *things* people talk about as data science: developing insights from  their data.

 I walk into organizations and I talk with the data analysts and I ask them about how they do their job on a day-to-day basis.
-Most of them talk to me about things somewhere in the range logistic regression in SAS and doing very complex SQL in a data warehouse.
+Most of them talk to me about things somewhere between logistic regression in SAS and doing very complex SQL in a data warehouse.
 I ask them what their pains are and almost to a person, they always say something like the following:

 * Copies of the data are expensive with my limited quota
-* Getting the data I want onto the system I want to analyze it on takes more than 24 hours.
+* Getting the data from one system to another takes 24 hours at least.

 The data scientists aren't clamoring for the things that you see so often touted as the benefits of ``Big Data'':